 Stumps or seedlings are manually planted once pitting has been completed.
 Historically planting starts shortly after the first rains in December and continues, depending on the rainy season, until March.
-In recent years it appears that the rains start later and most planting has been performed in March and April.
+Measurement of rainfall is done in beginning of the season and when about 100mm of rain is achieved in to the season, planting is recommended.